Don Johnson Jr.: U.S. Trade Representative

 In 1998, President Bill Clinton appointed Johnson to the rank of ambassador at the Office of the United States Trade Representative and he served for two and a half years as chief textile negotiator and principal adviser to both the President of the United States and the United States Trade Representative on all textile and apparel trade matters.
 Among the significant negotiations concluded during Johnson's tenure in office were the U.S.-China World Trade Organization Accession Agreement and the U.S.-Cambodia Textile Agreement.
 The latter agreement, which Ambassador Johnson negotiated with the Cambodian Commerce Minister, is considered a landmark in that it included, for the first time, labor provisions linked to trade benefits.
 He also led the U.S. in WTO dispute cases involving textiles against the European Union and Pakistan and resolved other disputes through negotiations.
 Johnson was substantially involved with the development of trade legislation during this period, including the Trade Act of 2000 which incorporated the Caribbean Basin Initiative and African Growth and Opportunity Act.

 Career after politics

 Johnson spent time as a partner at the law firm Patton Boggs LLP, and then was vice-chairman of Fleishman-Hillard Government Relations, Inc. In 2004, he moved to the Dean Rusk Center for International Law & Policy at the University of Georgia School of Law; he retired in 2015 and now is director emeritus.

+On July 27, 2011, he contributed an op-ed article to The Atlanta Journal-Constitution, entitled "Show some courage on debt crisis - children are watching," in which he shares his personal story of how national interests should always outweigh narrow political interests.

+Archives

 Johnson's official papers are housed at the Richard B. Russell Library for Political Research and Studies at the University of Georgia.
-On July 27, 2011, he contributed an op-ed article to The Atlanta Journal-Constitution, entitled "Show some courage on debt crisis - children are watching," in which he shares his personal story of how national interests should always outweigh narrow political interests.